brimdata/zed/k8s/dev-on-eks.md

 # Deploying zqd on EKS

-These are instructions for deploying a locally built image for zqd into an EKS cluster, in a namespace that is specific for your development.
+These are instructions for deploying a locally built image for zqd into an EKS cluster, in a namespace that is specific to your dev environment.

 ## First time setup